stefanvictora/hue-scheduler/README.md

     - `TZ`: Your time zone.
     - `SOURCE`: Path to the [configuration file](docs/light_configuration.md) containing the light schedules.

     For additional configuration options, see the [list of advanced command line options](docs/advanced_command_line_options.md).
+    Starting with version 0.12.0, you can enable scene sync by setting `ENABLE_SCENE_SYNC=true`, among other options.

 3. **Run Docker Compose commands:**